michael-w271/alphazerolight/README.md

 ```

 ### Configuration
-You can adjust training parameters in `src/alpha_zero_light/config.py`.
+You can adjust training parameters in `alpha_zero_light/config_connect4.py`.
 The environment configuration is stored in `env_config.sh`.

+### Checkpoints
+Trained models and checkpoints are stored in `/mnt/ssd2pro/alpha-zero-checkpoints/connect4/`.
+This external location keeps the repository clean while preserving trained models for local use.

 ## Website Showcase
 To view the project showcase website locally: